 For more information regarding American Board of Allergy and Immunology click here.

 Prick skin test: we use the Morrow Brown® standardized, sterile, disposable plastic pricker.
 It has a 1 mm beveled point.
 It is dipped in a small amount of allergy vaccine or "extract" made from a suspected allergen, then pressed against the skin.
 It makes a dent deep enough to cause a reaction in a sensitive person, but doesn't cause bleeding, and discomfort is minimal.
-A considerable number of tests can be done at one time, usually on the back, and can be read in 15-20 minutes.
+Several tests can be done at one time, usually on the back, and can be read in 15 - 20 minutes.
 The advantage of this test is that it almost never gives a false positive reaction, so allergy is unlikely to be diagnosed when not present (a big problem with more invasive, "intradermal" tests such as "serial dilution-titration" tests).
 By carefully comparing the test results with the detailed history we take from our patients, we can determine what the important allergens are with a high degree of accuracy.

 Intradermal testing: Sometimes this type of test is ordered by the doctor after prick testing.
 This test involves small injections placed into the skin on your upper arms.

 If possible, please refrain from taking antihistamine medications for five days prior to your skin testing appointment.